-Qadhafi spelled out his prescriptions for the Libyan Cultural Revolution in his The Green Book, which grew eventually to comprise three slim volumes.
-Many foreign observers who had compared Libya's Cultural Revolution to the Chinese Cultural Revolution, naturally compared The Green Book to Mao's Red Book.
-Like Mao's Red Book, The Green Book has been widely distributed both inside and outside the country.
+Qadhafi spelled out his prescriptions for the Libyan Cultural Revolution in The Green Book, which grew eventually to comprise three slim volumes.
+Many foreign observers who had compared Libya's Cultural Revolution to the Chinese Cultural Revolution, naturally compared The Green Book to Mao's 'ilttle red book.'
+Like Mao's red book, The Green Book has been widely distributed both inside and outside the country.
 Both are written in a simple, understandable style with many memorable slogans.
 In size, both are rather modest, but their impact cannot be exaggerated.
-In a sense, The Green Book has vied with the Quran as the basis for Libya's development, much as The Red Book attempted to supplant the Confucian system of thought.
+In a sense, The Green Book has vied with the Quran as the basis for Libya's development, much as the little red book attempted to supplant the Confucian system of thought.